 - Wet-wipe and wet-mop around window sills and home entrances.

-- Washing their hands often.
+- Wash their hands hands often.

 Breastfeeding and Lead Exposure